rwtodd/Go.Sed/README.md

 ## Implementation Notes

+I have never looked at how a "real" implementation of sed is done.
+I'm just going by the sed man pages and tutorials.
+I will describe this implementation in this space soon.
 To be written.

 ## Status

 It is early in the development.
 There is a basic engine in place, which can run a few of the commands.
-The lexer is coming along, and it can parse all of the common commands.
-I still need to do the 'y' command, but that may be all that's missing.
+The lexer is almost complete (missing the 'y' command).
+The parser is just now under development.
+It can only parse a few commands.
+That's what I'm working on now.

 ## Next Steps

-The most important missing piece is a parser for the lex'ed tokens.
+Finish the parser/compiler from tokens to instructions for the execution engine.

 After that, I'll need to add code to run the missing commands.